-National Youth Council in Ireland’s (NYCI) Equality and Intercultural Programme supports youth services to embed equality, inclusion, diversity and interculturalism into youth work settings.
+National Youth Council of Ireland’s (NYCI) Equality and Intercultural Programme supports youth services to embed equality, inclusion, diversity and interculturalism into youth work settings.
 The programme provides:

-The programme also conduct research to support youth work organisations to engage more effectively with young people from minority ethnic backgrounds.
-NYCI also runs an Equality and Inclusion Support Network.
+This programme also conducts research to support youth work organisations to engage more effectively with young people from minority ethnic backgrounds.
+NYCI also runs a Equality and Inclusion Support Network.

 The Young Social Innovators (YSI) programme aims to raise social awareness among 15- to 18-year-olds in Ireland so that they might become effective champions for social justice.
-YSI is supported by the Department of Social Protection.
-YSI projects are showcased at an annual event usually held in May.
+YSI is supported by the Department of Social Protection and their projects are showcased at an annual event usually held in May.

-There are a number of other youth work programmes that promote social inclusion:
+There are several other youth work programmes that promote social inclusion